A topic from the subject of Inorganic Chemistry in Chemistry.

 Discussion:

 In this experiment, Cu2+ ions from CuSO4 react with Cl- ions from NaCl to form CuCl2.
-The CuCl2 molecules then coordinate with two water molecules to form CuCl2.2H2O.
-The coordination complex has a square planar geometry.
+The CuCl2 molecules then coordinate with two water molecules to form the dihydrate, CuCl2·2H2O.
+The coordination geometry around the copper(II) ion is likely to be distorted square planar due to the Jahn-Teller effect.

-The experiment demonstrates the formation of a coordination compound and allows students to study its structure and bonding.
-It also highlights the importance of water molecules in coordination chemistry.
+This experiment demonstrates the formation of a coordination compound and allows for the study of its structure and bonding.
+It also highlights the importance of water molecules and other ligands in coordination chemistry and the influence of ligand field effects.

 Key Procedures: